sjbylo/intro-katacoda/introduction/simple-s2i-builder/intro.md

 This tutorial is divided into three parts.

 1. Introduction to creating an S2I Builder Image.
-2. What's needed?
+2. Creating the S2I Builder Image.
-3. How to create an image with your application?
+3. Using the S2I Builder Image.